zakaf/creativity/README.md

 Before Using the Program
 ----------
-IP address has to be registered at the web of science server and granted access to its premium service, not its lite service
+IP address has to be registered to the web of science server and granted access to its premium service, not its lite service
 * If your computer is connected to UCLA network or UCLA VPN, it has already been pre-registered
 * access can be requested through [web of science](http://wokinfo.com/scientific/info/terms-ws/), but its premium service is not guranteed